ZoeyPotato/GoldRushSimulator/README.md

 you can press the escape button to toggle between using your mouse cursor and moving the in game camera <br />
 you can jump with space bar <br />
 run around and collect the golden bars <br />
-they should dissapear for both clients and the score should get updated <br />
+they should dissapear for both clients and the score should get updated